wqking/metapp/readme.md

 ## Supported compilers

-Tested with MSVC 2019, MinGW (Msys) GCC 7.2, Ubuntu GCC 5.4, and MacOS GCC.
+Tested with MSVC 2022, MinGW (Msys) GCC 8.3, Ubuntu GCC 5.4.
-GCC 4.8.3 can compile the library, but we don't support GCC prior to GCC 5.
 In brief, MSVC, GCC, Clang that has well support for C++11, or released after 2019, should be able to compile the library.

 ## C++ standard requirements